ayyubibrahimi/mljusticelab-tools/Notes.md

 **5.** Add option to classify docs
 **6.** Add option to adjust prompt
 **7.** explore the 10-15 page window.
 Can we go larger or smaller?
-And does it work for osm
+And does it work for osm **8.** create the option for the user to adjust the summary prompt.
+Based on the changes made to the summary prompt, use a team of agents to adjust the other prompts, namely the combine and coherence templates.

 **Quantitative metrics**
 - BLEU, the simplest metric, calculates the degree of overlap between the reference and generated texts by considering 1- to 4-gram sequences;